craigfahner/speculativenetworks/README.md

 ## Workshops and resources

-- Resources for workshops will be listed here
+- Resources for workshops will be listed here.